brunohce/SimplENM/README.md

 I chose a KFold=5 partitioning of the data so there are 5 models for each scenario/species.

  ```
-1.Records and background points with a KFold ID
+1.Records and background points files with a KFold ID
 2.Rdata on each model
 3.Tuning parameters for each model
 4.Continous Maxent models